AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System

 \textbf{Stage~2: Interaction Exploration on Non-sequential Features}.
-Learning effective feature interactions is crucial for many recommender systems.
-The widely-used methods~\cite{cheng2016wide,guo2017deepfm,lian2018xdeepfm} mainly require manual feature engineering to extract useful interactions or exhaustively enumerate implicit and explicit interactions of bounded degrees.
-Different from those methods, AMER automatically explores a small number $M$ of beneficial interactions $\mathbf{p}^a = [\mathbf{p}_1^a, \mathbf{p}_2^a, ..., \mathbf{p}_M^a]$ from the interaction search space that contains all low-order and high-order interactions among the non-sequential features.
-Each interaction has the same dimension as non-sequential embedding, i.e., $\mathbf{p}_i^a \in \mathbb{R}^K$, $i \in [1, 2, ..., M]$.
+Learning effective feature interactions is crucial for recommender systems.
+Different from the widely-used methods that manually extract useful interactions or exhaustively enumerate interactions of bounded degrees~\cite{cheng2016wide,guo2017deepfm,lian2018xdeepfm}, AMEIR explores a small number of $M$ beneficial interactions $\mathbf{p}^b = [\mathbf{p}_1^b, \mathbf{p}_2^b, ..., \mathbf{p}_M^b]$ from the \textbf{search subspace of interactions}.
+The search subspace contains all low-order and high-order interactions among the non-sequential features, where each interaction has the same dimension as the input embeddings, i.e., $\mathbf{p}_i^b \in \mathbb{R}^K$, $i \in [1, 2, ..., M]$.